dnpurdy/resume/README.md

 # resume
-Simple scala project to automate the storage, formatting, and distribution of my resume
+Simple Java project to automate the storage, formatting, and distribution of my resume

+## Build

+`./gradlew clean run`

+Artifacts will be in the `build/resumeOutput` folder